Haphephilia (Arousal from Touch)

 Prevalence & culture

-No prevalence research targets haphephilia by name.
-The very low figure attached to this entry reflects how rarely the specific label is searched or claimed: not how common a fondness for touch is, which is near-universal.
-Its cultural footprint is confined to A–Z kink glossaries and a handful of kink-dictionary pages; it has essentially no clinical or subcultural community of its own.
+No prevalence research targets haphephilia by name, so no honest figure can be given.
+The very low number attached to this entry reflects how rarely the specific label is searched or claimed, not how common a fondness for touch is, which is close to universal.
+Its cultural footprint is confined to A-to-Z kink glossaries and a handful of dictionary pages, and it has essentially no clinical literature or subcultural community of its own.

 Safety, consent & law